mohamedatr1/SecVuln/SecVuln/README.md

 └── README.md            # This file
 ```

-> **Single-file design:** The entire pipeline — reconnaissance, NSE scanning, AI analysis, state graph, color system, banner, and CLI — lives in `main.py` for simplicity and portability.
+> **Single-file design:** The entire pipeline — reconnaissance, NSE scanning, AI analysis, state graph, color system, banner, and CLI — lives in `main.py` for simplicity and portability across all platforms.

 ---